Kaiapoi: Recreation

 Outdoor recreation options include the Kaiapoi River which is deep enough for boating, with multiple accessible boat-ramps.
 There is a paddle-boat that offers pleasure cruises for tourists.
 The nearby Waimakariri River Regional Park is popular for kayaking, fishing, cycling and off-roading.
 Kaiapoi is also close to The Pines Beach.

+Trousselot Park in Charles St on the banks of the Kaiapoi River has a skate park and play areas.
+The band rotunda is a Category 2 historic place.
+It was built in 1908 in Darnley Square but moved in 1913 to Raven Quay.
+After suffering from vandalism and lack of use it was moved to the park in 2003.

 The Waimakariri District Council operates several public recreation facilities in Kaiapoi including a library, museum, and a swimming pool.
 The Darnley Club provides community recreational opportunities for the elderly and the Chris Ruth Centre provides community recreational opportunities for adults with severe disabilities.